-The guidelines let you remove proper nouns from content before testing because it can be hard to find shorter words to replace them.
-So I retested the content, using ‘X’ to replace the proper nouns and titles (so I was still testing sentences of the same length).
+The guidelines let you remove proper nouns from content before testing.
+So I retested the content, using 'X' to replace the proper nouns and titles (so I was still testing sentences of the same length).
 The results: a Flesch Reading Ease score of 40.6 and a Flesch-Kincaid Grade Level of 12.5.
-The reading level is still too high.
+The reading level is still a problem.

 Rewrite with shorter words and sentences

-To lower the reading level, we would need to rewrite the content using shorter words and sentences.
-The example below does this and has a Flesch Reading Ease score of 58.8 and a Flesch-Kincaid Grade Level of 8.3.
+To lower the reading level, the content needs shorter words and sentences.
+The example below has been rewritten and now has a Flesch Reading Ease score of 58.8 and a Flesch-Kincaid Grade Level of 8.3.

 Free interpreter and translation services

 To help you understand our services, we provide free interpreters.
 We can also translate your documents if you need to include them with a claim.

 If our interpreters are not available we may use telephone interpreters.
 Some of our staff speak other languages and may also be able to help with short enquiries.

 Our interpreters follow a Code of Ethics and must keep your information private

 While readability formulas claim to measure readability, their use is controversial.
 Why?
 They only measure two, or sometimes three aspects of content: word length (in syllables), sentence length, and some include a list of uncommon words.
 Readability depends on more than these three factors.

 So although you may need to use readability testing tools during an accessibility audit, you should understand their limitations.
 Here's a list of concerns.